Internationally Educated MLT

 Password requires a minimum length of 6 characters, must contain an uppercase letter and a digit.

 These login credentials which you may reset, will allow you access to your 'Applicant Portal' where you can upload the required supporting documents.

 Please note that once you submit your on-line credential document review form, your credential documents review application will have a status of 'pending'.
 When all required credential documents are received, SSMLT staff will review your application and either advise you as follows:

-Credential document review file expires in 12 months.
+Credential document review file expires 12 months from the date of initial application.
 Should you meet the requirements for SSMLT license application, you must proceed to license application prior to file expiration.
-If you do not apply for a license prior to file expiration, you must submit a new Credential Document Review application, required documents and applicable fee.
+If you do not apply for a license prior to file expiration, you must submit a new Credential Document Review application, required updated documents and applicable fee.

-International Educated MLTs that complete all requirements of Steps 1 & 2 and must notify SSMLT they wish to apply for licensure.
-Following notification to SSMLT that you require a license application, you will be provided the SSMLT license application form for completion.
+Typically this would be following their arrival to Canada.
+Once SSMLT receives notification that you are ready to proceed with license application, if eligible, you will be provided the SSMLT license application form for completion.
 SSMLT license applicants must complete the online application form, provide all general application documents required and pay the application and license fees.